Frequently Asked Questions

 How do I become a food vendor?

 In order to qualify as a food vendor, you must own and operate a restaurant in the French Quarter, New Orleans, or the surrounding areas.
 Caterers, commercial vendors, or any company from outside of Louisiana are not considered.
 Restaurants that have more than 3 locations, or are considered a chain or franchise may not be considered.
 The applications are usually sent in December and each restaurant must go through an application and approval process as set forth by the Jazz Brunch Committee.
-If you feel your restaurant meets these basic requirements, you may contact us at (504) 522-5730 or email firstname.lastname@example.org to receive information.
+To be considered for an invitation to vend at French Quarter Festival and Satchmo SummerFest, applicant must first add their restaurant to our wait list for consideration.
+If you feel your restaurant meets these basic requirements, you may contact us at (504) 522-5730 or email email@example.com to receive information.

 Does the festival have an official tour operator?